fischhoff/rules/README.md

 # rules
-visualizing frequent species associations from iNaturalist and eBird
+Visualize frequent species associations from iNaturalist and eBird, using R package arules.